Ascension Steps: A Practical Roadmap

 - Moderation: Too much caffeine can lead to jitters or burnout, so finding a solution for a balance is pivotal.

-- Alternative Boosts: Hydration, healthy snacks, and short walks can add to your energy without over-reliance on coffee.
+- Alternative Boosts: Hydration, healthy snacks, and short walks can supplement your energy without over-reliance on coffee.

 - Mindful Consumption: Savoring coffee as a treat rather than a crutch can make it more enjoyable and effective.

-Whether you’re directing through lava, spinning on a Lazy Susan, or sipping your way through coffee-fueled days, these strategies can help you do well:
+Whether you’re navigating the lava, spinning on a Lazy Susan, or sipping your way through coffee-fueled days, these strategies can help you thrive:

-- Practice self-care to keep your mental and physical health.
+- Practice self-care to maintain your mental and physical health.

 2. Invest in Relationships